Will Donald Trump Be Impeached?

 the likelihood of a donald trump impeachment

 chance Donald Trump will be impeached within the next 90 days ( up 6% in past 60 days).
 Click here to learn more about the impeachment process.

 chance Donald Trump will be impeached during his Presidency, according to the latest bookmaker odds.

 Current calculations suggest Donald Trump will be impeached by:

 Why Trump won't be impeached

-Donald Trump has a 14% chance of being impeached in the next 90 days.
-With FBI Director James Comey now formally confirming there is an FBI investigation into possible collusion between Russia and the Trump campaign the likelihood of an impeachment has increased.
-Whilst no evidence directly linking Trump to Russia during his election campaign has yet been found, any evidence that does surface linking Donald Trump to any illegal activity is almost certain to lead to impeachment proceedings being initiated against him.
+Donald Trump has a 35% chance of being impeached in the next 90 days.
+With now-former FBI Director James Comey suggesting Donald Trump was engaging in serious political interference when he was director and senior Republicans now speaking out against Trump the likelihood of impeachment is climbing rapidly by the day.
+Whilst no evidence directly linking Trump to Russia during his election campaign has yet been found, any direct evidence that does surface linking Donald Trump to any illegal activity is almost certain to lead to impeachment proceedings being initiated against him.
 With former National Security Advisor Michael Flynn having now agreed to testify at the Congressional investigation into the matter in exchange for immunity from prosecution, Donald Trump's chance of impeachment has risen once again.
 Additional factors when considering a Trump impeachment include that many Republicans don't like Trump - as an outsider who doesn't conform to the conventions of traditional politics - and many are on record saying this, which is why a Trump impeachment is an almost 50/50 chance during his Presidency according to bookmakers.
 We have also seen recent moves by Democrats to try to force Congress to debate Trump's Russia ties and possible conflicts of interest.
 As the ties to Russia keep getting close to the top the odds of impeachment will naturally increase.